Data-Science-for-Linguists-2025/News-Bias-Assessment/data.md

+# News Source Data

-# Preface: 25 articles were taken directly from the 'Politics' page of each news source.
+#### Preface: 25 articles were taken directly from the 'Politics' page of each news source.
 These were not chosen based on any criteria except for their ability to be scraped by the parser I created in [scraping_scripts](scraping_scripts.ipynb).
 The articles were all taken from the most recent articles of their type (politics).

-# Fox News URLs
+### Fox News URLs
 'https://www.foxnews.com/politics/musk-spars-white-house-advisor-peter-navarro-dumber-than-sack-bricks',
 'https://www.foxnews.com/politics/gabbard-establishes-new-intelligence-community-task-force-restore-transparency',
 'https://www.foxnews.com/politics/trump-backed-bill-rein-federal-judges-gets-house-wide-vote',